-Listening to Agent Blå’s debut album, Agent Blue (it’s self-titled), is a refreshing change from what we hear in indie rock these days.
+Listening to the debut album by Agent Blå, Agent Blue (it’s self-titled), is a refreshing change from what we hear in indie rock these days.
 Tapping into the shoegaze style of the ’90s, the band mixes hazy, pedal-driven guitars with dreamy, soft and almost sensual vocals.

 The Swedish quintet hits all the right notes throughout this album.
 After three years together, the band members have a sound as polished as 20-year veterans.
 They have nailed the exact sound they wanted, with sweeping, sonic guitars and lush vocals.